TianweiOwenLi/TaggyTime/README.md

 * GUI
 * Handling of `.ics` timezone
 * Cache datetime property computations [important]
-* Handle Date to MinInstant conversion timezone bias
-* DateProperty never true leads to next() not terminate
 * Implement interval and setpos handling
 * Optimize miv::advance_until() via elim. back-forth conversion.
 * Use DFA and / or their genfun for optimization?